 An example?
 It would take a traditional computer millions of years to find all the prime factors of a 2.048-bit number—a quantum computer can do it in minutes.

-Over time, physicists began combining quantum theory with computer science to create the field of quantum computing.
-The first quantum (two-bit) computer it is dated 1998.
+Over time, physicists began to combine quantum theory with computer science to create the field of quantum computing.
+The first quantum computer (two-bit) it is dated 1998.
 Since then, quantum computers have been developed with an increasing number of bits and with ever lower error rates.

 Quantum computing, now everything will change

-As you have seen, research on quantum computing has been going on for decades: in recent years, however, the conditions have been created for its advent.
-Just think, just last week a team of Australian engineers announced in Nature that he has found a way to build smaller quantum computers.
+As you have seen, research into quantum computing has been underway for decades: in recent years, however, the conditions for its advent have arisen.
+Imagine, just last week a team of Australian engineers announced in Nature that he has found a way to build smaller quantum computers.
 And only recently researchers from MIT they developed an architecture for communication between quantum processors, allowing the interconnection of multiple processors and, in fact, the possibility of large-scale production.
-Not surprisingly a company called IonQ has announced the construction of a quantum computer factory approximately 6000 square meters: the first of its kind.
-Line up these three things…
+It is no coincidence that a company called IonQ announced the construction of a quantum computer factory approximately 6000 square meters: the first of its kind.
+Put these three things in line…

 How will this quantum revolution impact the technology industry?
 In many ways.

-- Quantum computing could also have a significant impact on themedical industry, creating detailed models of molecular processes that could help discover new drugs and treat diseases.
+- Quantum computing could also have a significant impact onmedical industry, creating detailed models of molecular processes that could help discover new drugs and treat diseases.

-- Furthermore, quantum computing could have a similar impact on industries that rely on materials science (I am thinking of the production of new generation batteries).
+- Additionally, quantum computing could have a similar impact on industries that rely on it materials science (I am thinking of the production of new generation batteries).

-- In financial sectorfinally, it could play its part in risk analysis and investment optimisation.
+- In financial sectorfinally, it could play its part in risk analysis and investment optimization.

-Not surprisingly, investment is growing.
-Over 30 billion dollars allocated to research programs around the world in recent years: quantum computing is attractive to more and more investors.
+It is no surprise that investments are growing.
+Over 30 billion dollars allocated to research programs around the world in recent years: quantum computing is attracting more and more investors.

 Quantum computing represents a real revolution in the field of technology, with implications that go far beyond the industrial sphere.
-Thanks to the use of qubits, our new, future quantum computers will process information at a speed unthinkable for traditional computers and solve problems that are unsolvable today.
-Recent discoveries and innovations have made possible the construction of small quantum computers, opening the door to large-scale production and a very wide range of applications.
+Thanks to the use of qubits, our new, future quantum computers will process information at a speed unthinkable for traditional computers and will solve problems that are unsolvable today.
+Recent discoveries and innovations have made it possible to build small quantum computers, opening the door to large-scale production and a very wide range of applications.